Top 10 Male Singers with the Best Vocal Range

 This talented young singer is able to access, with ease, all of his 6-octave range.
 His transitions are seamless, and all areas of his vocal range are strong, controlled, and full of emotion.
 Yes, he has a huge range, but more than that, he knows how to use it to create a beautiful experience for his audience.

 I just checked out the boy at number 1 with the ridiculous K-pop teen pic.
 Was about to bash him, but he's legit.
-6 1/2 octaves of singable range and surprisingly not K-pop (at all).
+He has 6 and a half octaves of singable range and is surprisingly not K-pop at all.

 But not Mike.
 I choose the millions of bands and projects' heavy music version.
 The original "6 octave man."